 If one of the two knit carriages is left set to N-L, it will not advance the pattern, providing an easy way to add plain knit rows between patterned ones without having to alter cam button settings or the programmed repeat.
 In transfer lace knitting, there are many considerations when attempting to represent carriage movements for both carriages in a single chart when the knit carriage is not also selecting in pattern, but simply knitting and not advancing the repeat.
 The first illustrations use the machine knit repeat developed from a hand-knit pattern inspiration many a year ago 2013/12/05/lace-mesh-motif-charting_-mac-numbers.

 Since then software versions, computers, operating systems, and my use of them have evolved and changed.
 I have edited the post with additional information, inked in a different color.

 Experimenting with DAK has brought me back to thinking about the issues in charting lace fabrics in particular.

 Lace knitting tips including card and electronic markings for transfers and knit rows

 Info on lace meshes for both grounds and patterns 2021/05/12/to-mesh-or-not-to-mesh-8-more-numbers-meet-gimp/

 Two of the posts on using Studio repeats on Brother brands:

 A Studio lace card with single blank rows between transfer segments knit on a 910

-No symbols are used in this chart, generated using DAK template print preview for knitting with a Brother model 950 i.
-The red cells represent transfers to the left with LC operating from the left, the green cells represent transfers to the right, grey cells indicate knit stitch rows.
+No symbols are used in this chart, generated using the DAK template print preview for knitting with a Brother model 950 i.
+The red cells represent transfers to the left with LC operating from the left, the green cells represent transfers to the right, and the grey cells indicate knit stitch rows.

 The knit rows in most lace unless the pattern is combining KC needle selection for slip, tuck, FI, or weaving do not advance the pattern rows.